moakley-45/Team-Quiz/README.md

 As a user I would like to be presented with multiple choices in order to make it easier to answer questions.

+As a site admin, I want a strong logo to create a strong sense of brand identity and visually represent the site.

+As a site admin, I need a favicon to complete the site's design and add visual cohesion with the site's logo

 ### Should Have

 As a user I would like to be able to select my difficulty level in order to make the quiz challenging but achievable.